 Who are MTSA?

-Manchester Teaching School Alliance is led by two designated teaching schools: Chorlton Park Primary School and Brookburn Primary School.
-The alliance brings together primary and secondary schools across South Manchester, and works in partnership with Manchester Metropolitan University and the University of Manchester.
+Manchester Teaching School Alliance is led by 5 designated teaching schools: Chorlton High School, Barlow Hall Primary School Chorlton Park Primary School, Sea Shells Trust Special School and lead school Brookburn Primary School.
+The alliance brings together primary and secondary schools across South Manchester, and works in partnership with Manchester Metropolitan University.
 All MTSA members work together, to provide a high-quality teacher-training experience for primary and secondary Associate Teachers.

 What is School Direct?

 School Direct is a school-based teacher training programme where you become an Associate Teacher in a school from the very first day of your training.

 Why train to teach with Manchester Teaching School Alliance?

 As an Associate Teacher with MTSA, you join a team of staff committed to delivering the highest quality learning and teaching to children in Manchester.
 You can immerse yourself in school life from day one.
 Your mentors will support you fully, using innovative training to enable you to become a resilient, successful and fulfilled professional who can make a difference.

 - Teaching placements in a network of schools in our alliance

 - Cross-phase training experiences throughout the course – from early years to sixth form

 - Trained mentors in all schools supporting every aspect of your professional development